Azure/Avere/docs/jumpstart_deploy.md

    <img src="images/browse_to_resource_group.png">

-2. On left side, click **deployments**, and then **Microsoft.Template**.
+2. On left side, click **Deployments**, and then **Microsoft.Template**.

    <img src="images/deployment_template.png">

-3. On left side, click **outputs**.
+3. On left side, click **Outputs**.
 Copy the values in each of the fields.

    <img src="images/template_outputs.png">

 ## Create cluster
-Now that your controller node is running, you need to access the controller node, edit a built-in sample script, and run the script to create the cluster script.
+Now that your controller node is running, you need to access the controller node, edit a built-in sample script, and run the script to create the cluster.

 ### Access the cluster

-1. SSH to the controller, using the `SSHSTRING` you captured in the [outputs above](#browse-to-outputs).
+1. SSH to the controller, using the **SSHSTRING** value from the Outputs screen [(above)](#browse-to-outputs).

 2. Authenticate by running `az login`.
 Copy the authentication code supplied in the shell, then use a web browser to load <a href="https://microsoft.com/devicelogin" target="_blank">https://microsoft.com/devicelogin</a> and authenticate with the Microsoft system.
 Return to the shell for confirmation.

    <img src="images/9azlogin.png">

-3. Run ```az account set --subscription YOUR_SUBSCRIPTION_ID```
+3. Specify your subscription by running this command with your subscription ID:  ```az account set --subscription YOUR_SUBSCRIPTION_ID```

 ### Edit the deployment template

-Copy and then edit the `create-minimal-cluster` template.
-For example:
+Copy and edit the `create-minimal-cluster` sample script.

+Example:
 ```sh
 cp /create-minimal-cluster ./cmc
 vi cmc
 ```

-In the file you named `cmc`, edit the following fields to supply the values you captured from [outputs (above)](browse-to-outputs) for resource group, location, virtual network, and subnet:
+Edit the following fields in the `cmc` script to supply the values you captured from [outputs (above)](browse-to-outputs) for resource group, location, virtual network, and subnet:

 ```bash
 RESOURCE_GROUP=<from controller Outputs>